rep-movsd/obr-challenge/README.md

 Submit your solution as a PR

 Each language will have a folder for serial and parallel implementations e.g cpp, cpp-parallel.
-Benchmarking will be done on my machine or maybe on some cloud machine and leaderboards
+Benchmarking will be done on my machine or maybe on some cloud machine and leaderboards will be updated once in a while

 TODO: Add more instructions for testing/verifying/timing